 SEO and Bounce rate

-Fortunately, several Googlers assume the same thing: Google does not use Google Analytics’ data in their algorithm.
-However, you need to ensure that when visitors come from a search engine to your website, they do not bounce back to the search results, as that kind of skipping believably is a ranking factor of your website.
+Fortunately, several Googlers assume the same thing: Google does not use Google Analytics’ data in its algorithm.
+However, you need to ensure that when visitors come from a search engine to your website, they do not bounce back to the search results, as that skipping believably is a ranking factor of your website.
 It can be estimated in a separate way than the bounce rate in Google Analytics, after all.